 via: Science Daily

-new solar, CIGS, thin film solar, thin film solar cells, solar record
+CIGS, thin film solar cells, thin film solar, new solar, solar record